vasilynes/LOBM/README.md

 The architecture is benchmarked against a spatial-temporal sequence model being just the Convolutional Neural Network (CNN) followed by the Gated Recurrent Unit (GRU).
 ### Motivation
 In financial time-series forecasting on LOB data, tree-based models often outperform deep models.
-[Wang (2025)](https://arxiv.org/abs/2506.05764) and [Liu et al. (2021)](https://www.ijcai.org/proceedings/2020/628) demonstrated, that proper feature engineering and denoising allowed XGBoost to surpass a CNN-based architecture.
+[Wang (2025)](https://arxiv.org/abs/2506.05764) and [Liu et al. (2021)](https://www.ijcai.org/proceedings/2020/628) demonstrated that proper feature engineering and denoising allowed XGBoost to surpass a CNN-based architecture.
-This can be explained by the fact, that observed LOB features are discrete and contain a lot of microstructural noise.
+This can be explained by the fact that observed LOB features are discrete and contain a lot of microstructural noise.
 High-frequency non-informative features hurt MLP-like deep learners and data non-smoothness is against their inductive bias, as indicated in [Grinsztajn (2022)](https://arxiv.org/abs/2207.08815).

 Despite robustness, XGBoost are step-functions, hence continuous dynamics extrapolation is against their design.
 However, latent market dynamics (e.g., fair value, liquidity depletion) is continuous.